supa2/Automaton/The-player-machine.md

 }
 ```

+You can easily control 8 valves or more this way.
+In fact the pattern/player combination looks a bit like a state machine itself.
+So we have a state machine that combines with a pattern to form a new state machine controlling a bunch of valves.

 ### Atm_player & onFinish( {connector}, {connector-arg} ) ###

 A connector that is called when playing stops (after the last repeat of a pattern has finished).